andrewMacmurray/realworld-hasura/infrastructure/README.md

 ### Pieces

-+ The configuration manages 2 heroku instances (`hasura` + `actions server`) and 1 postgres database
++ The configuration manages 1 heroku instance (`actions server`) and 1 postgres database
-+ Deployment of Docker images to the instances is handled separately
++ Deployment of Docker image to the instance is handled separately

 ### Running plans and applies